mitodl/mitxpro-theme/README.md

 `"ENABLE_COMPREHENSIVE_THEMING": true`

 For each Open edX component that you want to apply a theme to, add the absolute path of the themes directory to the `COMPREHENSIVE_THEME_DIRS` configuration property.
 That path should be accessible to docker container.
-Easiast way is to put you theme in `edx-platform/themes`.
+Easiest way is to put you theme in `edx-platform/themes`.

 If you have you theme along with other themes at `edx-platform/themes/mitxpro-theme`, you have to add path as follows.